slcs-jsc/mptrac/docs/manual/index.md

 # Welcome to MPTRAC!

-Massive-Parallel Trajectory Calculations (MPTRAC) is a state-of-the-art Lagrangian particle dispersion model to analyze atmospheric transport processes in the free troposphere and stratosphere.
+Massive-Parallel Trajectory Calculations (MPTRAC) is a Lagrangian particle dispersion model to analyze atmospheric transport processes in the free troposphere and stratosphere.
 Leveraging high-performance computing techniques, MPTRAC efficiently handles large-scale trajectory simulations, making it a powerful tool for both research and operational applications.

 ![Lagrangian transport simulation of convective transport](img/convection_lowres.jpg)

 ## Features

-MPTRAC offers a wide range of features to support comprehensive atmospheric modeling and analysis:
+MPTRAC is a powerful tool for atmospheric Lagrangian transport simulations, offering a wide range of features to enhance accuracy, performance, and usability:

-- **Trajectory Calculations**: Computes air parcel trajectories by solving the kinematic equation of motion using specified horizontal wind and vertical velocity fields from global reanalyses or forecasts.
+- **Advanced Trajectory Calculations**: MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using horizontal wind and vertical velocity fields from global reanalyses or forecast datasets, enabling precise tracking of atmospheric transport processes in the free troposphere and stratosphere.

-- **Mesoscale Diffusion and Stochastic Perturbations**: Models mesoscale diffusion and sub-grid scale wind fluctuations with the Langevin equation, incorporating stochastic perturbations to enhance simulation realism.
+- **Stochastic Perturbation and Mixing**: Mesoscale diffusion and subgrid-scale wind fluctuations are simulated using the Langevin equation, introducing stochastic perturbations to trajectories.
+An inter-parcel exchange module represents mixing of air between neighboring particles, capturing realistic atmospheric dispersion.

-- **Advanced Process Modules**: Simulates a range of atmospheric processes, including convection, sedimentation, exponential decay, gas and aqueous phase chemistry, as well as wet and dry deposition.
+- **Comprehensive Process Modeling**: MPTRAC includes modules to simulate convection, sedimentation, exponential decay, gas and aqueous phase chemistry, and wet and dry deposition, allowing for accurate modeling of physical and chemical transformations.

-- **Meteorological Data Pre-processing**: Provides tools to calculate boundary layer characteristics, convective available potential energy (CAPE), geopotential heights, potential vorticity, and tropopause data.
+- **Meteorological Data Pre-Processing**: The model pre-processes meteorological data to estimate variables such as boundary layer height, convective available potential energy (CAPE), geopotential heights, potential vorticity, and tropopause data, ensuring seamless integration with diverse datasets.

-- **Comprehensive Output and Visualization**: Supports multiple output formats such as particle, ensemble, gridded, sample, and station data.
-Includes direct visualization through the Gnuplot and ParaView interfaces.
+- **Flexible Output and Visualization**: MPTRAC supports various output formats for particle trajectories, gridded fields, ensemble statistics, vertical profiles, point samples, and station data.
+Visualization interfaces with Gnuplot and ParaView make it easy to analyze complex data.

-- **High-Performance Parallelization**: Leverages MPI-OpenMP-OpenACC hybrid parallelization for efficient execution on workstations, high-performance computing clusters, and GPU systems.
+- **High-Performance Computing**: The model employs hybrid parallelization using MPI, OpenMP, and OpenACC, allowing efficient utilization of resources from single workstations to HPC clusters and GPU-based systems.

+- **Web-Based Accessibility**: The new MPTRAC Web Runner provides an intuitive, browser-based interface for running trajectory simulations without local installation, making the tool more accessible for educational, research, and operational users.

-- **Open Source and Collaborative Development**: Released under the GNU General Public License (GPL), promoting community involvement and open development.
+- **Open Source and Community Driven**: MPTRAC is distributed as open-source software under the GNU General Public License (GPL), promoting collaborative development and ensuring transparency.

 ![Geophysical modules and main software components of MPTRAC](img/clusters.png)